raven-house/docs.ravenhouse/README.md

 ## About Raven House

-Raven House is a next-generation NFT marketplace that leverages Aztec Network's zero-knowledge technology to provide enhanced privacy, lower fees, and improved user experience for creators and collectors.
+Raven House is a next-generation NFT infrastructure that leverages Aztec Network's zero-knowledge technology to provide enhanced privacy, lower fees, and improved user experience for creators and collectors.

 ## Documentation